-The Tennessee Historical Commission has announced three Tennessee sites have been added to the National Register of Historic Places.
+The Tennessee Historical Commission today announced the addition of three Tennessee sites to the National Register of Historic Places.

-“The National Register is an honorary recognition for time-honored places that enrich our communities and make them unique,” State Historic Preservation Officer and Executive Director of the Tennessee Historical Commission Patrick McIntyre said.
-“We hope this recognition helps generate and reinforce an appreciation for these special properties, so they can be retained for present and future generations of Tennesseans.”
+“The National Register is an honorary recognition for time-honored places that enrich our communities and make them unique,” Patrick McIntyre, state historic preservation officer and executive director of the Tennessee Historical Commission said.
+“We hope this recognition helps generate and reinforce an appreciation for these special properties so they can be retained for present and future generations of Tennesseans.”

 Sites recently added to the National Register of Historic Places include:

 Located near Chestnut Hill in Cocke County, the English Mountain Fire Lookout Tower is a 60-foot tall structure built by the Civilian Conservation Corps in 1934.
 The galvanized steel tower is at an elevation of 3,629’ and provided a panoramic view of the surrounding forest.
 The construction of fire lookout towers in the state at this time reflected the realization that these remote areas, with difficult to traverse land, needed a permanent structure for fire management.
 The fire lookout tower is important locally for its design and as a representation of the state’s efforts to protect and manage its natural resources.